 - Examples: Bestow, Ladder

-Often you can apply online and get an answer very quickly.
+Often you can apply online and get an answer quickly.

 Some term life insurance companies are built around the idea of no medical exams.
 Bestow is an example of this.
 Bestow is completely online and offers an instant issue term life insurance product that never requires a medical exam.

 In other cases, legacy companies offer at least one product that fits this category.
 State Farm’s “Instant Answer Term Insurance” is a good example.

 “The insurers are getting better and better at automated underwriting, and instead of it taking two months to get a policy, it’s done right away,” money expert Clark Howard says.

 “I think that’s a real advantage if you’re the kind of person who would not get around to having the visit with the nurse and not quite get around to filling out medical forms.
 Going with an instant-issue company would be a good idea for you.”

-No medical exam policies can also give some people with pre-existing conditions a way to access life insurance they might not be able to get otherwise.
+Policies that don’t require medical exams can also give some people with pre-existing conditions a way to access life insurance they might not be able to get otherwise.

 Which Type of Term Life Insurance Company Should You Use?